Chule's Wool Blankets

 History

-Home | Products | Catalog | Policies | About Us | History | Contact Us
+Home | Wool Blankets Catalog | Policies and Blanket Care | Shows | About Us | History | Contact Us

 A Brief History of the Chule Family

-Chule started apprenticing the weaving craft as a very young boy, helping his father, Nikola, a fourth generation weaver in Bitola, Macedonia.
+Chule started his weaving apretinship as a very young boy, helping his father, Nikola, a fourth generation weaver in Bitola, Macedonia.
 By the age of fifteen, Chule opened his own weaving shop, weaving runners from rags on a loom he built himself.
+Chule grew up with three sisters, working laboriously to support his family as his father died young.

 Chule and Vera married in 1947 with daughter Lidi and son Niko coming soon after that.
 Vera joined Chule in the shop as soon as the two siblings (4 years apart) grew up a bit.
 She continued weaving by his side and often managed the entire weaving business by herself.

-Before long Chule had employees that he trained and taught the trade of not just weaving, but also spinning, carding, dyeing, and selling.
+Before long, Chule had employees that he trained and taught the trade of not just weaving, but also spinning, carding, dyeing, and selling.

 The opportunity came when the whole family moved to California.
 In 1974 Chule built a loom and a warper and started weaving in a garage.
-He opened his first weaving shop in San Pedro one year later.
+He opened his first weaving shop in San Pedro on Gaffey Street one year later.
 He wove beautiful plaid blankets in bright colors that were not very congruous with the pastel decors of the day.
 But soon he learned to accommodate his customers with custom weavings.

 Chule, dad Nikola, and sister Dora